tonyjunkes/CFFormProtect-Revamp/README.md

 > For more info & details on the original project, see: http://cfformprotect.riaforge.org/.
 A PHP port of CFFormProtect was created by Dan McCarthy which can be found here: https://github.com/mccarthy/phpFormProtect.

-> Conversion to CFScript and various other modifications found in this repo by Tony Junkes (@cfchef).
+> Conversion to CFScript and various other modifications found in this repo by Tony Junkes (@tonyjunkes).